Transfer-matrix method (optics)

-The transfer-matrix method is a method used in optics and acoustics to analyze the propagation of electromagnetic or acoustic waves through a stratified medium.
+The transfer-matrix method is a method used in optics and acoustics to analyze the propagation of electromagnetic or acoustic waves through a stratified medium; a stack of thin films.
 This is, for example, relevant for the design of anti-reflective coatings and dielectric mirrors.

 The reflection of light from a single interface between two media is described by the Fresnel equations.
 However, when there are multiple interfaces, such as in the figure, the reflections themselves are also partially transmitted and then partially reflected.
 Depending on the exact path length, these reflections can interfere destructively or constructively.
 The overall reflection of a layer structure is the sum of an infinite number of reflections.

 The transfer-matrix method is based on the fact that, according to Maxwell's equations, there are simple continuity conditions for the electric field across boundaries from one medium to the next.
 If the field is known at the beginning of a layer, the field at the end of the layer can be derived from a simple matrix operation.
 A stack of layers can then be represented as a system matrix, which is the product of the individual layer matrices.
 The final step of the method involves converting the system matrix back into reflection and transmission coefficients.